hacickn/cs315_programming_languages_project/README.md

 + eat food to have strength
 + use tools
 + buy food or tools
--Inform the user about the final score: 2.wealth + 3.strength
+- Inform the user about the final score: 2.wealth + 3.strength

 ## Project 2

-### Revised and Augmented Language Design
+#### Revised and Augmented Language Design
 - variable identifiers
 - assignment operator
 - expressions (arithmetic, relational, boolean, their combination)